-Welcome to our Hazard Perception Test FAQ page which contains some of the most frequently asked questions by learner car drivers and motorcyclists.
+Welcome to our Hazard Perception Test 2021 FAQ page which contains some of the most frequently asked questions by learner car drivers and motorcyclists.

-If you are a learner car driver or a learner motorcyclist you will need to sit both the multiple choice part of the Theory Test followed by the Hazard Perception Test on the same day.
+If you are a learner car driver or a learner motorcyclist you will need to sit both the multiple-choice part of the Theory Test followed by the Hazard Perception Test on the same day.
 You will need to pass both parts in order to receive your Theory Test certificate.

 No, you do not have to click on the hazard.
-Simply click the mouse button anywhere on screen and you will see a small red flag appear at the bottom of the screen.
+Simply click the mouse button anywhere on the screen and you will see a small red flag appear at the bottom of the screen.

-There are 15 scorable hazards in the Hazard Perception Test for learner car drivers and motorcyclists.
+There are 15 scorable hazards for learner car drivers and motorcyclists.

 The maximum points you can score for each hazard in the learner car driver and motorcycle test is 5 points.
-However, please be aware that there is one clip in the test that will contain 2 hazards, so you’re total score for this clip will be 10 points.
+However, please be aware that there is one clip in the test that will contain 2 hazards, so your total score for this clip will be 10 points.

-The pass mark for the Hazard Perception Test for learner car drivers and motorcyclists is 44 out of 75.
+The current pass mark for learner car drivers and motorcyclists is 44 out of 75.

 There is a fine line between clicking enough times to be sure that you score the maximum points and clicking so often that the test software considers you to be cheating.

-The earlier you click the more points you will score.
+The earlier you click, the more points you will score.
 If the hazard changes or becomes more serious you should click again.

 Yes, if you click too often in the same video clip, the computer may think that you are cheating and you will score zero for that particular clip.